Volunteer Spotlight: Di Wallace

 Tall trees with light coloured bark, a green sparse canopy and blue skies overhead.

-Upton Broad by Richard Osbourne
+Upton Broad and Marshes (credit: Richard Osbourne)

 I currently lead walks around Upton Broad – a small somewhat hidden away gem, but with loads to offer.
 I also enjoy going on the led walks and courses that are on offer.